Windsor-Essex Market Report

 The city of Windsor is comprised of three main regions: Windsor, Lasalle, and Tecumseh.
 Windsor proper, which comprises the majority of neighbourhoods and its downtown core, has a population of 230K.
 Representing just over half of the total population within the Windsor-Essex region, Windsor is the service hub of the area, with major employers, healthcare and education services, retail shopping, and entertainment based there.
 Running along the Detroit river, the downtown Windsor harbourfront features the Caesar’s Casino and Entertainment district, as well as an abundance of riverfront parks and character neighbourhoods.

-At 2022 year-end and continuing throughout 2023, resale inventory levels in Windsor-Lasalle-Tecumseh are lower than anywhere else in Essex County, ending the year with around 3 months of supply.
-Inventory fell again to start the year, now just above 2 months and approaching a strong seller's market.
-Across all property types in Windsor proper, homes are selling in roughly 13 days, 1 day quicker than activity in the prior quarter and only 3 days slower than the trailing 5-year average.
-During the first quarter of the year, Windsor-Lasalle-Tecumseh reported a median sale price of $500K, rising sharply from the prior quarter and now up 10% year-over-year.
+At 2023 year-end and continuing throughout 2024, resale inventory in Windsor-Lasalle-Tecumseh is lower than anywhere else in Essex County.
+Inventory increased during the third quarter but remains under 4 months, with homes selling in 14 days, 3 days slower than the prior quarter and 4 days slower than the trailing 5-year average.
+During the third quarter, Windsor-Lasalle-Tecumseh reported a median sale price of $485K, up 3% year-over-year.

 Community Overview